gardhr/cosi/README.md

+`function get_short(pointer, index)`

+Returns the value at "index" of a raw C buffer of shorts.

+`function set_short(pointer, index, value)`

+Sets the short at "index" of a raw C buffer to "value".

+`function get_int(pointer, index)`

+Returns the value at "index" of a raw C buffer of ints.

+`function set_int(pointer, index, value)`

+Sets the int at "index" of a raw C buffer to "value".

+`function get_long(pointer, index)`

+Returns the value at "index" of a raw C buffer of longs.

+`function set_long(pointer, index, value)`

+Sets the long at "index" of a raw C buffer to "value".

+`function get_long(pointer, index)`

+Returns the value at "index" of a raw C buffer of longs.

+`function set_float(pointer, index, value)`

+Sets the float at "index" of a raw C buffer to "value".

+`function get_double(pointer, index)`

+Returns the value at "index" of a raw C buffer of doubles.

+`function set_double(pointer, index, value)`

+Sets the double at "index" of a raw C buffer to "value".

+`(DEPRECATED)`
 `function get_memory(pointer, index, width)`

 Returns the element at "index" of a raw C buffer.
 The "width" parameter determines how the pointer is dereferenced and MUST be the size of some native C type (int, double, void*, etc).

+`(DEPRECATED)`
 `function set_memory(pointer, index, value, width)`

 Sets the element at "index" of a raw C buffer to "value".
 The "width" parameter determines how the pointer is dereferenced and MUST be the size of some native C type.